Home » Manufacturing Machines » Lathe Machine Operations: Types and Techniques

 #5 Taper Turning

 The amount of taper in the workpiece is usually specified based on the difference in diameter of the taper to its length.
-It is known as a cone and it is indicated by the letter K.
+Is known as a cone and is indicated by the letter K.

 It has the formula K = D-d / 1 to produce the taper on the workpiece.